-UConn led by as much as 25, and it would have been worse if UConn hadn’t cooled off too in the second half.
+UConn led by as much as 25, and it would have been worse if the Huskies hadn’t cooled off in the second half.
 Memphis never threatened to trim the lead as the Tigers went nearly 10 minutes between buckets before a 3-pointer by Nick King with 4:20 left.

 “We just played timid,” Pastner said.
 “Just one of those things.”